hollowaykeanho/Upscaler/README.md

 For these reasons:

-1. **I urgently need a video upscaling technologies to work locally** - for both image and video without any GUI overheads or its funkiness.
+1. **I urgently need a video upscaling technologies to work locally** - for both image and video without any GUI overheads.
 2. **Programmable** - when you want to upscale the an album or video, the AI program has to be programmable and not restricted by the GUI's design.
 3. **Reliabily working on big subject** - larger video requires streaming